 The Races are all self supported adventure cycling races that either follow a defined route or allow the riders to design their own routes passing through designated compulsory checkpoints.
-These aces are designed to be an adventure.
+These races are designed to be an adventure.
 All of the races are tough, and will test the rider to his or her limits.

 The rider agreement is there to protect us the organizers and you the rider.
 Please read the agreement as its important.